Off to See the Lizard

-Off to See the Lizard is the seventeenth studio album by American popular music singer-songwriter Jimmy Buffett.
+Off to See the Lizard is the seventeenth studio album by the American music singer-songwriter Jimmy Buffett.
 Initially to be called Stranger than Fishing, it was released in June 1989 as MCA 6314 and was produced by Elliot Scheiner and Buffett.
 The album is the first to feature much of the current Coral Reefer Band.
 Following the release of this album, Buffett paused his normal output of one album every year or two and did not release another album until 1994's Fruitcakes.